Walker County Revenue: Real Property

 Proof of age, when required, may be established by a driver's license, birth certificate, insurance forms, church records, school records, etc.

 To prove disability, you must furnish a statement attesting your disability.
 We can accept your Social Security Award Letter stating the date you were awarded your total disability or two Physician Affidavit forms filled out and signed by your physicians.
-Other examples of proof could be: Veteran Affairs document, Alabama Retirement document, Private Company Annuity document, etc. You may obtain the Physician Affidavit from our office or on the Sate of Alabama Revenue Department website.
+Other examples of proof could be: Veteran Affairs document, Alabama Retirement document, Private Company Annuity document, etc. You may obtain the Physician Affidavit from our office or on the State of Alabama Revenue Department website.

 Exemptions should be applied for before December 31 of each year based upon status (owner occupied, age 65, and "Totally Disabled" or Totally & Permanently Disabled") of property and claimant before October 1 of the tax year following.